highmountaintea/create-mithril-app/README.md

-# create-mithril-app

-Sets up a mithril.js project for you, with webpack already configured.
+**create-mithril-app** sets up a mithril.js project for you, with webpack already configured.

 Install with `npm i -g create-mithril-app`, then type the following:
 ```